(Though this post was first written in 2011, it has been updated to the present day and time. Enjoy!)

 The transition was slightly trying, says Wendy.
 Her doctor didn’t believe her that she shouldn’t be on a low starting dose for more than a couple weeks without upping it.
 So she went hypothyroid all over again.
 It’s a common mistake that many doctors make with NDT.

 But after successfully upping the dose every few weeks, she will now shout that it’s been the BEST thing in every way!
 She tells folks that being on Synthroid was like having your hand amputated and replaced with a hook, while being on desiccated thyroid was like having it replaced with a fully functional prosthetic.
 Her skin is softer, hair is not shedding, her mood has changed in a good way, memory has returned, fogginess has faded.
 She feels closer to her old self than she has in almost five years.

 Now the bad news…

 All this time, she only paid $15 for her desiccated thyroid at the local Walgreen’s.
-But as of April 1st, it will be considered what is called a Tier 3 drug under her insurance plan–United Healthcare.
+But as of April 1st, 2011, it became what is called a Tier 3 drug under her insurance plan–United Healthcare.
 Exclaims Wendy in outrage and sadness: “This means that the natural drug I love, that has restored my in so many ways that the synthetic t4-only drugs never could, will now cost 85 bucks!
 Who can afford that?! ”

 And here’s the awful irony when it comes to her insurance plan: Synthroid, the worst medication ever thrust upon us in the treatment of hypothyroid, is Tier 2 (i.e. costs less), and generic T4-only is Tier 1 (costs even less). i.e. if you are under this insurance, you have to pay big bucks to feel a thousand times better.
 She has no clue why this is happening, but warns that it might start to happen across the board for others as well!